tjysdsg/11830-hate-speech-detection-debiasing/README.md

   I didn't bother to implement AMP using `torch.amp` as BERT-base is not that large.
 - Remove the loop in training scripts if you don't need multiple runs with different seeds

-# (Jiyang) Reproducing the original GAB data experiments

-Using the original scripts:
+# Training

-- `scripts/gab_vanilla.sh` trains a model without debiasing
+- `scripts/fou_vanilla.sh` trains a model without debiasing
-- `scripts/gab_soc.sh` trains a model with SOC debiasing
+- `scripts/fou_soc.sh` trains a model with SOC debiasing

+# Evaluation

+## Hate Speech Classification Performance

+- Use `scripts/test_toxigen.sh` to get accuracy and F1 scores on Toxigen.
+It will also create a prediction file used for other tests below.

+## Measure biases on Founta

+- Run `scripts/test_bias_founta.sh` to get `runs/founta_*/founta_bias_eval.csv`.
+  The bias metrics are from https://arxiv.org/abs/2102.00086

-# Measure biases towards each identity group
+## Measure biases on Toxigen

-- `scripts/calc_target_group_fpr.sh`
+- Run `scripts/calc_target_group_fpr.sh` to get FPR of each target group in Toxigen.
+The output is in `runs/founta_*/toxigen_fpr.csv`.

-# Get word weights of Toxigen samples using SOC explanation for all experiments
+## Get word weights of Toxigen samples using SOC explanation for all experiments

-- `scripts/explain_soc.sh`
+- `scripts/explain_soc.sh` will calculate the weight of every word in samples specified in `data/toxigen_soc_line_numbers.csv`